quentingaeschlin/IPI-Protocol-Universal/technical-stack/BLOCKCHAIN_EBSI.md

 1.  **Point of Sale (POS):** The retailer scans the product's QR code (DPP).
 2.  **API Call:** The system queries the EBSI to verify the IPI's authenticity.
-3.  **Real-Time Calculation:** The tax engine applies the **IPI Coefficient** to the standard VAT rate.
+3.  **Real-Time Calculation:** The tax engine applies the **IPI Coefficient** and returns the applicable tax bin.
-4.  **Settlement:** The modulated VAT is recorded, and the "Bonus/Malus" is settled in the national green fund.
+4.  **Settlement:** The modulated applicable VAT is returned.

 ---

 ## 4. Security & Privacy (The "Zero-Knowledge" Approach)
 We protect industrial secrets while ensuring transparency:
 *   **Public IPI:** The final score is public.
 *   **Private Inputs:** The specific supply chain details are encrypted.
-Only the **Total Aggregated IPI** is visible to the consumer and tax authorities, protecting the manufacturer's competitive recipe.
+Only the **Total Aggregated IPI** is visible to the consumers, protecting the manufacturer's competitive recipe.

 ---